deepskies/DomainAdaptiveMVEforLensModeling/.github/README.md

 ## Unsupervised Domain Adaptation (UDA)

 <p align="justify">
 Applying deep learning in science contexts like astronomy presents multiple challenges.
-For example, when models trained on simulated data are applied to real data, they tend to underperform because simulations rarely adequately capture the complexity of real data.
-Enter domain adaptation (DA), a framework for
+For example, when models trained on simulated data are applied to real data, they tend to underperform because simulations rarely adequately represent the complexity of real data.
+Domain adaptation (DA) is a class of algorithms that are designed to address biases that can result from training networks on one data set and applying them to test data, where the training and testing data have significantly different generating parameters and/or features.
+Typically, the source data are from one domain, and the target data are from another distinct domain --- e.g., the data-generating parameters have different prior distributions.
 </p>

 <p align="justify">
-In this work, we use unsupervised DA (UDA), where the target data The DA technique used in this work, we use the Maximum Mean Discrepancy (MMD) Loss to train a network to being embeddings of labeled source gravitational lenses in line with unlabeled "target" gravitational lenses.
-With source and target datasets made similar, training on source datasets can be used with greater fidelity on target datasets.
-Unsupervised DA aligns an unlabelled "target" dataset with a labeled "source" dataset so that predictions can be performed on both with accuracy.
+Usually, a supervised DA algorithm uses a large amount of labeled source data and a small amount of unlabeled target data to bridge the gap between domains.
+In this work, we use unsupervised DA (UDA), where the target data do not have labels.
+Unsupervised DA aligns the latent space embedding of an unlabeled target dataset with that of a labeled source dataset so that predictions can be performed on both.
+We use the Maximum Mean Discrepancy (MMD) loss to train a network of labeled source lenses in combination with unlabeled target lenses.
 That target domain has a domain shift that must be aligned.
-In our case, we add realistic astrophysical survey-like noise to strong lensing images in the target dataset but no noise in the source dataset.
+In this work, we use noise parameter settings to incur a domain shift between the source and target data: the source data has no noise, while the target data has the noise of the Dark Energy Survey.
 </p>

 &nbsp;

 <img src="../src/training/MVEUDA/figures/isomap_final.png" width=80% height=80%>